brianhigh/research-computing/lab/regex_case_studies.md

 Example from: [Visual-Tracerouter](https://github.com/brianhigh/visual-tracerouter/blob/master/visual-traceroute.R)

-Teask:
+Task:

-Extract round-trip-times and IP addresses from the output of the tracert command.
+Extract round-trip-times and IP addresses from the output of the `tracert` command.

 R code: